Mandy-cyber/Pypi-Package-Setup/README.md

 | pyproject.toml     | You can think of this as the python **'Settings'** file that is detailing the tools required to build this project.
 This is typically just **setuptools** and **wheel**. |

 <br>
-I know, I know, that's a lot of information, but trust me when I say that a **solid** understanding of the files makes all the difference!
-<br><br>

 ### **Filling in the Blanks**
 Alrighty, now it's time to **replace my boilerplate code** with your super awesome code.
 The files you absolutely want to be changing are:
-- `setup.py`
+- `setup.cfg`
 - `__init__.py`
 - `module_one.py`
 - `module_two.py` -- feel free to delete this if you don't want/need multiple package files
 - `package-name` -- change the name of this directory to the name of your package

 Want an example?
-Check out the source code for [sreddit](https://github.com/Mandy-cyber/sreddit) my subreddit scraper package.
+Check out the source code for [sreddit](https://github.com/Mandy-cyber/sreddit)--my subreddit scraper package.

 <br>

 ## **Deploying your Package**
 Okay, you've written your code, you've setup all your files... what next?
-Easy: it's time to build and deploy your code!
+Easy: it's time to **build and deploy your package**!